The Dutch ship that disguised itself as an island during World War II

 During the night, the sneaky lads would sail closer to the destination, repeating the process until they managed to put a considerable distance between themselves and the Japanese Navy.

 The fact that the Japanese Navy seemed to have missed an island shaped like a boat that would change position every now and then is beyond all of us, and probably surprised the hell out of the Dutch crew as well.
-We can only imagine a crew member wiping the sweat off their brow with their hand after they escaped, saying “Wow, that worked?!”

-A happy ending for the island/ship
+A happy ending for the Dutch island ship

 dutch-ww2-ship-in-harbour-without-island-disguise

 Removed from the Navy list in 1960, the ship moved ports across the Netherlands a couple of times, before finally settling down at the Dutch Navy Museum in Den Helder.
-You can go give it a visit (no, unfortunately, it’s no longer disguised as an island).

 Have you heard this story before?
 Tell us your thoughts on this ingenious Dutch plan in the comments below!